Thriftpy/thriftpy/README.rst

   official implemention servers and clients, such as a upstream server with a thriftpy client or the opposite.

+  Currently implemented protocols and transports:

+  * binary protocol (python and cython implemention)

-  (Currently only binary protocol & buffered transport were implemented.)
+  * buffered transport

+  * tornado server and client (with tornado 4.0)

+  * framed transport

 - Can directly load thrift file as module, the sdk code will be generated on the fly.